ccollicutt/ccollicutt.github.io/_posts/2020-05-21-install-harbor-with-helm.md

 # {{ page.title }}

 This is just a quick post on how to use a custom CA with Helm and Harbor.
+I won't show installing helm or anything like that.

 Below are the versions deployed.
-Note that Harbor 2.0 has recently been released, but here we are using Harbor 1.10.2.
+Note that Harbor 2.0 has recently been released, but here we are using Harbor 1.10.2 as the helm chart hasn't been updated.

 ```
 $ helm ls